chinamike65/hugo-tuolesi/content/book5/book5en.md

 When Dao-fa wisdom-forbearance and Dao-like wisdom-forbearance are realized, the emptiness of the truth of the Dharma is realized, and the cognition obstacle of the attachment to the truth of the Dharma is broken.

-In these eight moments, he clearly realized the emptiness of the Four Noble Truths of the Path to the Extermination of Suffering.
+In these eight moments, he clearly realized the emptiness of the Four Noble Truths of the Path to the Cessation of Suffering.

 In this kind of meditation, there is no longer the path to the cessation of suffering, and at the same time, all obstacles to discernment will be cut off.

-The real eradication of afflictions and knowledge obstacles is at the stage of seeing and cultivating the Way.
+The real eradication of afflictions and knowledge obstacles is at the Path of Seeing and cultivating the Way.

-What needs to be broken when seeing the Dao is the barrier of discrimination.
-From the moment of entering the Dao, practitioners must remove the barrier of afflictions and knowledge, and it is no longer a temporary suppression.
+What needs to be broken when reaching the Path of Seeing are the barrier of discrimination.
+From the moment of entering the Path of Seeing, practitioners must remove the barrier of afflictions and knowledge, and it is no longer a temporary suppression.

 There are one hundred and twelve obstacles of discrimination.